nohfly/nohfly.github.io/_posts/2021-10-13-Basic_implementation_of_Genetic_Algorithm.md

 >>> [-5, -8, -2006]
 ```
 ### 5) crossover
 For the crossover, we use two-point crossover approach.
-Given the parents, parent A's
+Given the parent A and B, the char sequence of children will be:
+child A = [head of parent B] + [middle of parent A]
 ```python
 from itertools import combinations import random